 Police questioned eyewitnesses at the restaurant, using mug shots to aid the witnesses in the identification of their assailant.
 Six of those questioned identified a man in one photo, Darrell Biddings, as the gunman.
 Biddings was later arrested and charged with the crime, and, on June 10, 1975, on the strength of the eyewitness testimony, was convicted in Federal Court of “kidnapping, transportation of a stolen automobile in interstate commerce, and using a gun.”

-FBI Agent Richard Harmon, disturbed by the lack of physical evidence supporting the conviction, continued to work the case after its conclusion.
-Harmon’s investigation led to two women who were not only present on the day of the robbery, but who also had gone to the restaurant that day with the actual perpetrator, Larry Edwards, and his brother, Oscar Edwards.
+FBI Agent Dick Harman, disturbed by the lack of physical evidence supporting the conviction, continued to work the case after its conclusion.
+Harman’s investigation led to two women who were not only present on the day of the robbery, but who also had gone to the restaurant that day with the actual perpetrator, Larry Edwards, and his brother, Oscar Edwards.
 Both women stated that Larry had told them he was going to commit the offense.
 Unwilling to be present when this occurred, they left the restaurant.
-Edwards, who at the time of Harmon’s investigation was serving a life sentence for a separate murder conviction, was responsible for both the shooting in the restaurant and wounding the hostages in Gary, according to the version told by the newly discovered witnesses.
+Edwards, who at the time of Harman’s investigation was serving a life sentence for a separate murder conviction, was responsible for both the shooting in the restaurant and wounding the hostages in Gary, according to the version told by the newly discovered witnesses.
 Further, his accomplice, who acted as lookout during the robbery, was his brother, Oscar.

 - Kevin Donahoe